897 Barcelona raid: Background

 Between 883 and 884, the Muslims of the Upper March (الثغر الأعلى, Aṯ-Ṯaḡr al-Aʿlà) felt menaced by the expansion of the count of Barcelona, Wilfred the Hairy, who began to make efforts to relocate the frontier line between the rivers Lubricatus and Siqr, by establishing defensive positions at the present-day shires of the Bages (the Castle of Cardona, for example), Osona, Berguedà and below the river Lubricatus, and repopulating those areas; building and consolidating there churches and abbeys, at whose surroundings the repopulating settlements were established.

 Wilfred fought to stabilize the frontier line from the Castle of Cardona towards the present-day shire of Solsona.
 By that time, the County of Barcelona's frontier line passed through to the north of the shire of Solsona; and that of Osona passed through Cardona, Manresa and the mountains of Montserrat.
 Because of all this, the madīnah of Larida was fortified; but Wilfred saw it as a provocation and attacked the city, by that time governed by the walī Isma'il ibn Musa, of the Banu Qasi dynasty.
 The attack against Larida failed.
 Muslim historian Ibn al-Athir narrates that the Muslims inflicted many casualties among the attackers.

 A successor to Isma'il, Lubb ibn Muhammad, became engaged in an incessant combat against the walī of Washka, Muhammad al-Tawil, as well as against Christian nobles from the Aragonese and Catalan counties, that were slowly expanding down to the south and repopulating the areas at the south of the Pyrenees.
 Christian and Muslim raids and counter-raids in enemy territory occurred quite often.
 In this context, Lubb ordered the fortification of several towns, such as Larida; constructing its As-Sudd (السد) or Al-Qaṣabah (القصبة), also called "Castell del Rei" some time after the Christian conquest; Munt sun or Balagî; constructing its famous Ḥiṣn Balagî or "Castell Formós".
-He also ordered the construction of the main mosque (مسجد الجامع, Masjid al-Jāmiʿ) of Larida, on the grounds of the modern-day Seu Vella.
+He also ordered the construction of the jama masjid (congregational mosque) (مسجد الجامع, Masjid al-Jāmiʿ) of Larida, on the grounds of the modern-day Seu Vella.